 Does Motley Fool Beat the Market?

 Yes, the Motley Fool Stock Advisor service has returned 612% vs. the S&P 500 return of 120%, according to detailed auditing.
-In fact, Motley Fool has significantly beaten the market since its inception in 2002; in real terms, the S&P 500 averaged 6.13% per year, and the Stock Advisor service averaged a 32.2% annual gain.
+Motley Fool has significantly beaten the market since its inception in 2002; in real terms, the S&P 500 averaged 6.13% per year, and the Stock Advisor service averaged a 32.2% annual gain.

 As a Motley Fool premium member, I can access all open and closed trades audited since 2002.
 In the next section, I will share my research on performance.